Hyperlactation – Causes, Signs, and Remedies

 Milk production is a result of hormones that stimulate the necessary glands to carry out the generation of milk in your breasts.
-Any change in the levels of these hormones could result in the improper quantity of milk being produced.
-In certain cases, this could be a side-effect of medicines too, which affect the hormone levels.
-Internally, the pituitary gland could end up secreting more hormones than necessary, leading to hyperlactation.
+Any change in the levels of these hormones could result in excess production of milk.
+In some instances, this could be a side effect of medicines too, which affect the hormone levels.
+And the pituitary gland could end up secreting more hormones than necessary, leading to hyperlactation.

 The process of breastfeeding depends a lot on the feedback it gets from external conditions.
-As breastfeeding begins and the newborn starts sucking on milk, the body begins to understand the demand on a daily basis and produces the right quantity of milk that’s needed.
+As breastfeeding begins and the newborn starts sucking, the body starts to understand the demand on a daily basis and produces the right quantity of milk that’s needed.

-However, if you prefer squeezing out breastmilk to be given to your child at night via the bottle or when you’re at work, this could lead your body to be confused in the amount of milk your child requires.
+However, if you prefer squeezing out breastmilk to be given to your child at night via the bottle or when you’re at work, this could lead your body to be confused with regards to the amount of milk your child requires.
 Sensing an increased demand for milk, the body will switch to high gears and produce a lot of milk than needed, leading to hyperlactation.

 3. The Number of Alveoli Glands

-Heard quite rarely, the glands that produce milk in the breast and stored it before passing it down the tracts, to the nipple and consequently to the baby, are called as alveoli glands.
-An average number of alveoli glands in a breastfeeding woman tend to hover around 1lac or so.
-For women suffering from hyperlactation syndrome, these glands could reach up to 3 lacs, leading to a lot of milk being produced than required.
+The glands that produce milk in the breast and store it before passing it down to the nipple and consequently to the baby are called alveoli glands.
+An average number of alveoli glands in a breastfeeding woman tend to be around 1 lakh or so.
+For women suffering from hyperlactation syndrome, these glands could reach up to 3 lakhs, leading to a lot of milk being produced than required.